riteshgaur/Face-Detection-in-Python/README.md

 # Face-Detection-in-Python

-Face Detection using web cam
-  Logs number of faces at what time
+Face Detection using web cam, Logs number of faces and the time